 Best results can be obtained with the camera secured on a tripod.
 With the camera pointed at the moving subject, press the shutter button to record.
-If you selected "Moving Subject", the camera will record a series of Continuous Shutter (CS) images over a few seconds.
+If you selected "Moving Subject", the camera will record a series of Continuous Shutter (CS) images over a few seconds

-- · To help ensure good cropping results... - → See "Four Tips for Good Subject Cropping". - You can select the subject type and configure other settings here by pressing the [SET] button. - → See "Specifying the Subject Type and CS Speed" for more information. - Flash is turned off ( ) automatically when shooting with Dynamic Photo.
+- · To help ensure good cropping results... - → See "Four Tips for Good Subject Cropping". - You can select the subject type and the "Number of Shots" setting here by pressing the [SET] button. - → See "Specifying the Subject Type and CS Speed" - → See "Changing the "Number of Shots" Setting" for more information. - Flash is turned off () automatically when shooting with Dynamic Photo.